 As the leading international oil company in the Asia-Pacific region, Chevron provides energy for millions of people, creates local economic opportunity and contributes to the energy security of the region’s nations.

-Today, we’re the top oil and natural gas producer in Thailand, the largest oil producer in Indonesia and the biggest natural gas producer in Bangladesh.
-We are the leading natural gas resource holder in Australia, where we’re developing two mega gas projects.
-And our operations in Indonesia and the Philippines make Chevron one of the world’s largest producers of geothermal energy.
+Today, we’re the top oil and natural gas producer in Thailand and a leading oil producer in Indonesia.
+We are the top natural gas resource holder in Australia, where we have two mega gas projects.
 Exploration and production operations in China, Myanmar and New Zealand round out our Asia-Pacific portfolio.

 building for the future

 We’re also building for the future by exploring for new oil and gas resources, applying technology to boost production from existing fields, and constructing major capital projects to bring new energy supplies to the region.

-In Australia, Gorgon is one of the world’s biggest natural gas projects, and Wheatstone will be the country’s first third-party natural gas hub.
+In Australia, Gorgon is one of the world’s biggest natural gas projects, and Wheatstone is the country’s first third-party natural gas hub.
 These projects represent a new source of liquefied natural gas for Asia-Pacific customers and domestic gas for Western Australia for decades to come.

 Our Chuandongbei Project provides needed natural gas to southwestern China.
-We’ve created a sophisticated, highly effective factory drilling system in the Gulf of Thailand to deliver increased natural gas supplies to Thailand, where we meet approximately 35 percent of the nation’s gas demand.
+We’ve created a sophisticated, highly effective factory drilling system in the Gulf of Thailand to deliver increased natural gas supplies to Thailand, where we meet approximately 35 percent of the nation’s natural gas demand.
 Our Malampaya gas-to-power project opened the door to the natural gas industry in the Philippines.

-In Myanmar, we’re helping to meet Southeast Asia’s energy needs through a joint venture that produces natural gas from the Yadana and Sein fields.
-And we’ve added to our range of long-term options in Asia-Pacific by acquiring a new exploration block offshore Myanmar and three exploration permits in a frontier basin offshore New Zealand.
+In Myanmar, we’re helping to meet Southeast Asia’s energy needs through a joint venture that produces natural gas from the Yadana, Badamyar and Sein fields.
+Our range of long-term options in Asia-Pacific also include two exploration blocks offshore Myanmar and three exploration permits in a frontier basin offshore New Zealand.